ChDeinert/bware-of-cookies/README.md

 Customizeable Webcomponent to inform your users about cookies on your website.

+**This project has no tests!
+I built it to gain a bit more confidence with custom elements.
+Usage in Production Systems at your own risk!**

 ## Requirements

 Since this is a Webcomponent, a technology which isn't fully supported in all browsers by now (See [here](https://caniuse.com/#feat=custom-elementsv1)),